RAV64/Rasp-Cleaner/README.md

 <img width="1409" alt="image" src="https://github.com/RAV64/Rasp-Cleaner/assets/73443709/72a6ee2c-5d13-409d-8550-ea4602c9a925">

+- `systemd-journal` using the most memory seems quite strange

 ## Sources

 This was built for my own use and as an course exercise for [course](https://terokarvinen.com/2023/palvelinten-hallinta-2023-kevat/)